 Interviewees should bring a portfolio with 10-30 photographs (minimum size 13x18cm, maximum size 30x40cm) for discussion.
 The final decision on admission will be made on the basis of submitted photographs and the interview.

-Interviews via Skype are available upon request for applicants from overseas.
+Interviews via Zoom are available upon request for applicants from overseas.

 Please note that all classes in this course are taught in English.